christianalfoni/EmptyBox/posts/2015_05_18_Cerebral-developer-preview.md

 };
 ```

+Now you see why a Cerebral benefits from giving you references.
+Even though we have a key/value map of users that does not depend on ids, allowing for optimistic updates, we can still do a plain lookup using the id.

-But we can make this even more complex.
+But let us make this even more complex.
 What if the user is not in the client?
 Lets take a look at what we can do about that.

 ```javascript